YoshiCrazy/YoshiCrazy/README.md

 - I barely only know Java so uhh...
 I'll later learn other languages.
 - Eat, sleep, draw, program, repeat.
 - I am the Ultimate Lifeform
-- Also PEAKori more funny than Futaba
+- Also Blindy/Sophie more funny than Futaba

 <!---
 Do NOT ask me what games I play, I already told you, I AM THE ULTIMATE Lifeform.